Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Results

-Most of the datasets lie around the diagonal, showing similar accuracy between fine-tuning and top-tuning methods.
-Indeed, $\Delta Acc = Acc_{\mathrm{top-tuning}} - Acc_{\mathrm{fine-tuning}} \in [ -2.5\%,+2.5\%]$ in $60\%$ of our experiments.
-Only on few datasets, e.g. FGVC aircraft and Stanford Cars(SC), fine-tuning provides a benefit.
-This behaviour could be related to two factors. (i) Representation in ImageNet: as pointed out by \cite{47104}, in ImageNet cars and planes are represented at a coarse-grained level.
-For instance, ImageNet contains only two planes classes; (ii) Dataset hardness in terms of number of classes, granularity and number of images per class.
+is in the range $[ -2.5\%,+2.5\%]$ in $60\%$ of our experiments.
+Only on a few datasets, e.g. FGVC aircraft and Stanford Cars(SC), fine-tuning provides a benefit.
+This behavior could be related to two factors. (i) Representation in ImageNet: as pointed out by \cite{47104}, in ImageNet cars and planes are represented at a coarse-grained level.
+For instance, ImageNet contains only two plane classes; (ii) Dataset hardness in terms of the number of classes, granularity, and the number of images per class.

-In \autoref{fig:Datasets_accs_times} (Right) we show the overall results in terms of training time.
-Each column refers to a different dataset, reporting the speed-up obtained when avoiding fine-tuning.
-The top-tuning models are always highly faster to train than the fine-tuning ones.
-The speed-up is in range [10,150] with mean $84.64\pm38.97$ across the datasets.
-On larger datasets, e.g. CIFAR100, the training time was reduced from $\sim2$ hours to $\sim10$ minutes; computed as the training time sum of the two fine-tuning and four top-tuning configurations, respectively.

-We can relate the faster training time to: (i) number of parameters: top-tuning model have a number of parameters on average two order of magnitude lower than the fine-tuning ones; (ii) impact of backpropagation: every layer needs to wait the subsequent layer computation.\\

-\autoref{table:Datasets_accs_times} summarizes the quantitative results obtained with our experiments both in terms of accuracy and training time speed-up.\\ Lastly, although in this work we do not focus on inference time, we report for completeness that the two pipelines needed similar time for prediction.
+\autoref{table:Datasets_accs_times} summarizes the quantitative results obtained with our experiments both in terms of accuracy and training time speed-up.
+For every dataset, we report the $\Delta Acc$ and the corresponding speed-up $SpUp$.\\ Lastly, although in this work we do not focus on inference time, we report for completeness that the two pipelines needed similar time for a prediction.